Nandaka/PixivUtil2/readme.txt

       - If you are downloading using Download from List.txt (3), you can create ignore_list.txt to skip the member id.
   Q6.
 The app doesn't download all the images!
+      - Pixiv only allow to search up to 1000 pages if you don't have Pixiv Premium.
       - Check your pixiv website settings (refer to https://goo.gl/gQi09v), then delete the cookie value in config.ini and retry.
       - Check the value of r18mode in config.ini.
 Setting it to True will only